Sexual violence in the Democratic Republic of the Congo: Violence against women

 Margot Wallström dubbed eastern Congo the "most dangerous place on earth to be a woman" and it is said that rape is simply a fact of life in the DRC.
 In October 2004 the human rights group Amnesty International said that 40,000 cases of rape had been reported over the previous six years, the majority occurring in South Kivu.
 This is an incomplete count, as the humanitarian and international organizations compiling the figures do not have access to much of the conflict area; only women who have reported for treatment are included.
 It is estimated that there are as many as 200,000 surviving rape victims living in the Democratic Republic of the Congo today.

 A 2011 report recorded that 1,000 women had been raped daily.

 A 2014 report by human rights charity Freedom from Torture outlined the usage of rape as a form of torture by security forces, focusing on case studies and accounts from torture survivors.

+In 2023, the UN reported over 113,000 sexual violence cases in DRC and by the following year of 2024, conflicted related cases doubled.

 According to research conducted by The Journal of the American Medical Association in 2010, 39.7% of women in the Eastern Region (North Kivu, South Kivu, and Province Orientale) of the DRC reported to have been exposed to sexual violence during their lifetime, most commonly taking its form in rape.

-As Noel Rwabirinba, a sixteen-year-old who had been a militiaman for two years said, "If we see girls, it’s our right…we can violate them."
+As Noel Rwabirinba, a sixteen-year-old who had been a militiaman for two years said, "If we see girls, it's our right...we can violate them."
 This statement reflects the normalization of rape in the DRC.
 Because of conflicts, between 60 and 90 percent of women are single heads of households.
 This puts many burdens upon them, such as having to travel long distances to find resources, leaving them vulnerable to violence.

 Patricia Rozée identifies different categories of rape, all of which occur in the DRC: punitive rape (used to punish to elicit silence and control); status rape (occurring as a result of acknowledged differences in rank); ceremonial rape (undertaken as part of socially sanctioned rituals); exchange rape (when genital contact is used as a bargaining tool); theft rape (involuntary abduction of individuals as slaves, prostitutes, concubines, or spoils of war); and survival rape (when women become involved with older men to secure goods needed to survive).

 Rape, as related to the conflicts, is the most prevalent form of sexual violence in the country, particularly in the eastern region.
 However, civilians are also the perpetrators of rape.
 Furthermore, although people might assume that men always perpetrate conflict-related sexual violence against women, women are also perpetrators.
 In the 2010 study conducted by the American Medical Association, women reported to have perpetrated conflict-related sexual violence in 41.1% of female cases and 10.0% of male cases.